iOS 14: What you need to know about the latest Apple iOS update

 To update your iPhone to iOS 14, you need enough free space on your device to download and install the software.
-While the operating system only takes up about 2 GB, you’ll still need 4 to 6 GBs of available storage before you can start the update.
+While the operating system only takes up 2-3 GB, you’ll still need 4 to 6 GBs of available storage before you can start the update.
 And that’s because your iPhone requires a bit of free space to run properly.

 You can check to see how much space is available on your iPhone in the Settings app.
 Just tap General > iPhone Storage.

 If there’s not enough space on your iPhone, you won’t be able to update.
 One of the easiest ways to free up your iPhone's storage is to clean up the clutter in your photo library.
 Of course, you could take the time to go through your pictures and delete them manually one by one.
 Or you could use an app like Gemini Photos to quickly find and remove things like duplicates, blurry images, and even screenshots.